jeanpehk/minic/README.md

 * pointer declarations
 * Simple non-c print statements for ints

++ a stricter typechecker that checks e.g. function return types and distinguishes chars and ints.

 ## Building

 You will need llvm installed.
 For installation instructions check e.g.: